rayhq/rayhq/README.md

 ### ` A bug is never just a mistake.
 It represents something bigger `

-I’m a BTech student specializing in Cybersecurity with a strong focus on ethical hacking, penetration testing, OSINT, and building secure applications.
+I’m a Btech student specializing in Cybersecurity with a strong focus on ethical hacking, penetration testing, OSINT, and building secure applications.
 My passion lies in understanding vulnerabilities, hardening systems, and developing tools that enhance digital security.
 I leverage my OSINT skills to gather critical intelligence from open sources, helping in both offensive and defensive cybersecurity operations.